wolfer649/WGOT/README.md

 # Usage
 Follow the instructions in the documentation to build the hardware and to install pre-requisite software.
 The following command will execute the programme.
+There is also an example rc.local in the documentation that will log runtime messages.

 sudo python Proto28.py